 - FDI Inflow:

 The Solomon Islands is a parliamentary democracy and one of Asia’s poorest nations.
-Danny Philip’s election as prime minister in 2010 stabilized a chaotic political environment, but allegations of corruption forced Philip to resign in 2011 rather than face a motion of no confidence.
-Gordon Darcy Lilo won the next election, held shortly thereafter.
-In recent years, Australia has had to intervene several times to defuse ethnic conflict, which holds back economic development.
+Danny Philip’s election as prime minister in 2010 seemingly stabilized a chaotic political environment, but allegations of corruption forced Philip to resign in 2011.
+Prime Minister Manasseh Sogavare has been in office since 2014.
+In recent years, Australia has had to intervene several times to defuse ethnic conflict.
 Australia, the European Union, Japan, New Zealand, and Taiwan provide significant financial aid.
 Most of the population lives in rural communities, and three-fourths of the workforce is engaged in subsistence farming and fishing.
-Growth depends largely on logging and timber exports.
+Economic growth depends largely on logging and timber exports.

-Corruption is pervasive, and public offices are seen as opportunities for personal enrichment.
-Many current and former lawmakers have faced corruption charges.
+Public offices are widely viewed as opportunities for personal enrichment.
+Many public officials have faced charges of official abuse and corruption, and even former prime ministers have been convicted.
 Threats against judges and prosecutors have weakened the judicial system’s independence and rigor.
-Judges and prosecutors have been implicated in scandals relating to corruption and abuse of power.
+Judges and prosecutors also have been implicated in corruption scandals.
 Land ownership is reserved for Solomon Islanders.

-The Solomon Islands’ top individual income tax rate is 40 percent, and its top corporate tax rate is 30 percent.
+The top personal income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a property tax and a sales tax.
-The overall tax burden amounts to 37.3 percent of the domestic economy.
-Government spending equals 49.8 percent of domestic output, and public debt is equivalent to 15 percent of gross domestic product.
+The overall tax burden equals 36.9 percent of total domestic income.
+Government spending has risen and now equals 49.9 percent of GDP.
+Budget surpluses have kept public debt below 15 percent of total domestic output.

-Implementation of a simplified registration process has improved the business environment but only marginally.
+Implementation of a simplified registration process has marginally improved the business environment.
 The regulatory process continues to be undermined by uneven enforcement of existing laws.
 The labor market is underdeveloped, and informal labor activity remains substantial.
 About one-third of total public spending subsidizes infrastructure development projects, many of them funded by international donors.